michaniets/french-childes/README.md

 ## childes.py

 Convert CHILDES chat data to csv where utterances are split into one word per line format.
-The script was built to facilitate studies of vocabulary progression.
+The script was built to facilitate the quantitative exploration of the data, such as studies of vocabulary progression.

-- Without -p option: Morphological annotation from '%mor' lines will be used, other annotation lines will be ignored.
+(Looking for an alternative script?
+J. Kodner has written one, [here](https://github.com/jkodner05/method.git).)

 - Option -p <parameters>: Selects a file with TreeTagger parameters.
 Tokenises for TreeTagger and uses tagger annotation instead of the original '%mor' line.)
 All the annotation lines will be ignored.

-(Looking for a better written script?
-J. Kodner has one, [here](https://github.com/jkodner05/method.git).)
+  - TreeTagger parameters are freely available for many languages.
+- Without -p option: Morphological annotation from '%mor' lines will be used, other annotation lines will be ignored.

 Tested for some of the French CHILDES files (e.g. Paris).

 ### Changes

+- Version 4.0: complete revision of the structure, building on intermediate version 3.0

+  - UDPipe API call integrated in childes.py
+  - --html_dir: html export of parsed corpus, with links in table
+  - more efficient CHAT file streaming (line-by-line parser)
+  - output of two CSV versions:
+    - full: including CoNLL-U annotation
+    - work: withou CoNLL-U annotation, rows optionally filtered by --pos_output
+  - updated wrapper script childes-pipeline.sh
+  - abandoned:
+    - processing of %mor annotation if tagger is not used
+    - annotation based on the analysis of the tagged utterance

-- Version 3.0: more object-oriented structure
+- Version 3.0: (unpublished intermediate version)

   - Class-based: processing logic managed within a ChatProcessor class.
 This eliminated a number of global variables.

   - Non-destructive Data Handling: The script no longer silently discards information from the original CHAT files.
 The utterance cleaning process now extracts special markers (e.g., [//], (.)) before preparing the string for the tagger.
 Two new columns have been added to the CSV output:
   - new column 'utterance_raw': Contains the unmodified utterance from the chat file.

-  - annotations: A semicolon-separated list of any special markers found in the utterance.

   - safe temporary file management: hardcoded files (like _tagthis.tmp_) have been replaced with Python's tempfile library.

 - Version 2.0 published as a release